Kibmeister/hotciv/src/test/testAlphaCiv.md

 [OK] Set production focus for a city
-[OK] Cities accumulate production over more rounds
-[-] A city places the unit set for production in the city if no other unit present [OK] Unit cost of an archer is 10
+[OK] Cities accumulate production over more rounds [OK] A city places the unit set for production in the city if no other unit present [OK] Unit cost of an archer is 10
-[] When a city has accumulated enough it produces the unit selected for production [] The units cost is the deducted from the cities treasury [] The unit is placed in the city, if no other city is present [] Otherwise, the unit is placed on the first non-occupied adjacent tile - starting from the above tile, moving clockwise
+[OK] When a city has accumulated enough it produces the unit selected for production [OK] The units cost is the deducted from the cities treasury [OK] Otherwise, the unit is placed on the first non-occupied adjacent tile - starting from the above tile, moving clockwise [OK] When a city produces a unit outside the city itself, it only produces one unit

-[] Red player can produce unit type archer
+[OK] Red player can produce unit type archer
-[] Red player can produce unit type legion
+[OK] Red player can produce unit type legion
-[] Red player can produce unit type settler
+[OK] Red player can produce unit type settler
-[] Blue player can produce unit type archer
+[OK] Blue player can produce unit type archer
-[] Blue player can produce unit type legion
+[OK] Blue player can produce unit type legion
-[] Blue player can produce unit type settler
+[OK] Blue player can produce unit type settler

 [OK] world consists of 16x16 tiles, starting at index 0 [OK] Tile of type Plain, should be of type Plain